RitheshKumar/MUSI-8903-Assignment3/README.md

 2, Implement a 'flushBuffer' function that will return the remaining result (reverb tail) at the end of the input signal.
 When client has multiple times of processing call, the current output which has the same length to the input buffer is the summation of current processing result and previous reverb tail.
 After last processing call, the flushBuffer function returns the reverb tail to the client.
+ The output signal is the same as the input signal.
+So the user only has to allocate memory for getting the reverb tail.
+The user has to allocate IRlen-1 sized buffer to get the tail

 3, Implement two tests (in Test_FastConv) for this implementation
 	1, identity: generate a random IR (length 51 s), set it (init) and check the the output of a delayed (5 samples) impulse is the shifted IR.